realvandi/nvim-mini/README.md

 4. Do `:PackerSync<Enter>` to see if _packer_ was successfully installed, along with all the plugins.

-*If you've installed a plugin and would like to customize the plugin, you can navigate to `after/plugin/[plugin name].lua`*.
+*If you've installed a plugin and would like to customize/view the plugin configurations(such as remaps for the plugins), you can navigate to `after/plugin/[plugin name].lua`*.
 An example out of this repo is `after/plugin/telescope.lua`.

 <!--TODO-->
 Notes:
-`:h rtp`
+-Explain why `:h rtp` is important